BlogResearch

 Does ranking on Google help with AI search visibility?

-Only partially.
-A peer-reviewed arXiv study found that GPT-4o overlaps with Google's source pool by just 4%.
-Perplexity overlaps by 15.2%, Claude by 12.6%, and Gemini by 11.1%.
-Ranking well on Google improves your chances of appearing in Gemini, which uses Google infrastructure, but does not reliably transfer to ChatGPT or Perplexity.
+Ranking on Google transfers only partially to AI search visibility.
+A peer-reviewed arXiv study found that GPT-4o's source pool overlaps with Google's by just 4%, versus 15.2% for Perplexity, 12.6% for Claude, and 11.1% for Gemini.
+Ranking well on Google improves your odds of appearing in Gemini, which runs on Google's infrastructure, but does not reliably transfer to ChatGPT or Perplexity.

 Are SEO and GEO the same strategy?

-No. While domain authority benefits both, the mechanisms differ.
-Traditional SEO optimises for keyword ranking through backlinks and technical signals.
-GEO optimises for AI citation through brand mention breadth, topical authority, and off-site editorial presence.
-A brand can rank top-3 on Google and be invisible in AI search, and vice versa.
+SEO and GEO optimise for different signals — SEO through backlinks and technical ranking factors, GEO through brand mention breadth, topical authority, and off-site editorial presence.
+A brand can rank top-3 on Google and still be invisible in AI search, and vice versa, because the two systems weight different signals.

 Do backlinks help with AI citations?